Idris of Libya: King of Libya: 1951–1969

-In 1955, failing to have produced a male heir, he convinced Queen Fatimah, his wife of 20 years, to let him marry a second wife, Aliya Abdel Lamloun, daughter of a wealthy Bedouin chief.
-The second marriage took place on 5 June 1955.
-Both wives then became pregnant, and each bore him a son.

 Overthrow and exile

-King Idris used the oil money to strengthen family and tribal alliances that would support the monarchy, rather than using it to build up the economic or political apparatus of the state.
-According to Vandewalle, King Idris "showed no real interest in ruling the three provinces as a unified political community".
-Idris' regime had little support outside Cyrenaica.
-It had been weakened by endemic corruption and cronyism in the country, and growing Arab nationalist sentiment following the 1967 Six-Day War.

 On 1 September 1969, while King Idris was in Turkey for medical treatment, he was deposed in a coup d'état by a group of Libyan Army officers under the leadership of Muammar Gaddafi.
 The monarchy was abolished and a republic proclaimed.
 The coup pre-empted King Idris's intended abdication and the succession of his heir the following day.
 From Turkey, he and the Queen traveled to Kamena Vourla, Greece, by ship and went into exile in Egypt.
 After the 1969 coup, King Idris was put on trial in absentia in the Libyan People's Court and sentenced to death in November 1971.

 Muammar Gaddafi's regime portrayed King Idris's administration as having been weak, inept, corrupt, anachronistic, and lacking in nationalist credentials, a presentation of it that would come to be widely adopted.

 In 1983, at the age of 93, King Idris died in a hospital in the district of Dokki in Cairo.
 He was buried at Al-Baqi' Cemetery, Medina, Saudi Arabia.

 Legacy

-According to Vandewalle, King Idris' monarchy "started Libya on the road of political exclusion of its citizens, and of a profound de-politicization" that still characterised the country in the first years of the twenty-first century.
-He informed the US ambassador to Libya and an early academic researcher that he had not truly wanted to rule over a unified Libya.
+According to Vandewalle, King Idris's monarchy "started Libya on the road of political exclusion of its citizens, and of a profound de-politicization" that still characterised the country in the first years of the 21st century.
+He informed the U.S. ambassador to Libya and an early academic researcher that he had not truly wanted to rule over a unified Libya.

 Muammar Gaddafi's policies with regard to the oil industry would also be technocratic and bore many similarities with those of King Idris.

 Although the King died in exile and most Libyans were born after his reign, during the Libyan Civil War, many demonstrators opposing Gaddafi carried portraits of the King, especially in Cyrenaica.
 The tricolour flag used during the era of the monarchy was frequently used as a symbol of the revolution and was re-adopted by the National Transitional Council as the official flag of Libya.